federicosilvestri/ase-GoOutSafe-s4/README.md

 # Go Out Safe

-This is the source code of GoOutSafe application, a project of *Advanced Software Engineering* course, University of Pisa.
+This is the source code of GoOutSafe application, self project of *Advanced Software Engineering* course, University of Pisa.